tooevangelist/paysuper-docs/content/docs/payments/fulfillment.md

 # After the payment
 ***

-When your customers successfully complete payments they are redirected to the success URL page that you passed in a request parameter .
+When your customers successfully complete payments they are redirected to the success URL page that you passed in a request parameter.
 Typically, this is a page on your website that informs your customer that their payment was successful.

 To fulfil the customer’s purchase you can make it in several ways: